 The problem is finding a track close to you.
 Here are a few tips for trying to locate a good place to practice your interval runs or your 400 meter sprints:

-- Some large, amenity-filled parks have a running track in them.
+- Some large, amenity-filled city or regional parks have a running track in them.
 For example, a quick search in the city of Chicago shows that they have 23 running tracks in their public parklands.
 Many are standard 400m tracks that can allow for your great interval runs.
 Go to your city’s park and rec department to see if they offer such a resource for you.
+I recommend bringing some kind of running watch or fitness track along so you know exactly what the distance is — they tend to vary.

 Most athletes have break times in their training regimes i.e. not exercising every day.
 Set a steady pace for yourself so that you constantly improve your performance and stay motivated about running.
 Good luck.